NZ court rejects bid to rejail Megaupload boss, frees cash

 WELLINGTON The founder of the online file-sharing site Megaupload.com has asked a New Zealand court to free nearly a quarter of a million dollars in frozen assets to pay for living expenses, including nannies and bodyguards, as a bid by the United States to put him back behind bars was thrown out of court on Wednesday.

-Kim Dotcom, a German national also known as Kim Schmitz and Kim Tim Jim Vestor, is charged by the United States with being an Internet pirate whose group netted $175 million since 2005 by copying and distributing music, movies and other copyrighted content without authorization.
+Kim Dotcom, a German national also known as Kim Schmitz and Kim Tim Jim Vestor, is charged by the United States with being an Internet pirate whose group netted $175 million (109 million pounds) since 2005 by copying and distributing music, movies and other copyrighted content without authorisation.

 Dotcom, who is on bail in New Zealand pending an extradition hearing, says the company offered online storage and will fight extradition.